 Is the battery of your laptop draining so fast?
-Do you want to lower the battery consumptions of your laptop and PC in Windows 11?
-Well, Windows 11 has a new feature in it that is called Dynamic Refresh Rate (DRR).
-This new feature allows your PC or laptop to lower its refresh rate to save battery.
-In this guide, I am going to show you how to enable and disable Dynamic Refresh Rate in Windows 11 laptops & PC.
+Do you want to lower the battery consumption of your laptop and PC in Windows 11?
+Well, Windows 11 has a new feature in it called Dynamic Refresh Rate (DRR).
+This new feature allows your PC or laptop to lower its refresh rate to save battery life.
+In this guide, I am going to show you how to enable and disable Dynamic Refresh Rate in Windows 11 laptops and PCs.
 But first, let’s have some basic information about what DRR is.

-Remember that Dynamic refresh rate is available on laptops where the display supports variable refresh rate (VRR) and at least a 120Hz refresh rate.
-Also, this feature requires a graphics driver WDDM (3.0) that supports it.
+Remember that dynamic refresh rate is available on laptops where the display supports variable refresh rate (VRR) and at least a 120Hz refresh rate.
+Also, this feature requires a graphics driver that supports WDDM (3.0).

 Table of Contents

 How Dynamic Refresh Rate Save Your Battery Life?

 Dynamic Refresh Rate is a new feature of Windows 11 that allows devices such as laptops to reduce the refresh rate to save battery life.
 It sacrifices some display quality, but it allows you to use the device for longer without charging.

 Simply put, the refresh rate describes the number of times the screen refreshes content per second.
 This is usually called the number of frames per second, and the standard is 60 frames per second.
 However, some monitors support a higher refresh rate to make the movement on the screen feel smoother.